-What I mean is simpler: over the next few years, especially in the window from 2026 to 2030, I think one of the biggest structural shifts in finance will be the slow migration of assets, payments, and post-trade workflows onto blockchain rails.
-If that happens, I think Chainlink has a real chance to become one of the core infrastructure layers that institutions rely on to make that transition usable, compliant, and secure.
+The TL;DR - Over the next few years, from 2026 to 2030, I think one of the biggest structural shifts in finance will be the migration of assets, payments, and workflow onto blockchain rails.
+If that happens, Chainlink has a real chance to become one of the core infrastructure layers that institutions rely on to make that transition usable, compliant, and secure.

 The mental model I think most people get wrong